xairen/NR_mongoDB/README.md

 # mongodb-movies
 Mongodb -

-Inserting movie information into mongodb using java
+Inserting movie information into mongodb using javascript